stardog-union/launchpad-docs/voicebox.md

 ![Voicebox Service with Launchpad Architecuture](./assets/voicebox-service-architecture.png)

+### Internal Stardog Endpoint Support

+When Voicebox makes requests to Stardog servers, it uses server-side connections that may require different network routing than browser-based requests.
+To support architectures where the Voicebox service container cannot access Stardog on the public endpoint, Launchpad v3.5.0+ allows you to configure an additional internal endpoint for connections.

+When an internal endpoint is configured for a connection, Voicebox automatically uses the internal endpoint while browser-based applications (Studio, Explorer, Designer, Knowledge Catalog) continue using the public endpoint.
+This is particularly useful in scenarios where:
+- Stardog is behind a firewall accessible only within a private network
+- Different DNS resolution is needed for internal vs. external access
+- Network policies restrict container-to-container communication to internal networks

+See the [SSO Connection Configuration](./README.md#sso-connection-configuration) section and individual provider documentation for details on configuring internal endpoints.

 ### Running the Voicebox Service

 1. Similar to Launchpad, the Voicebox Service image can be pulled from Stardog's private Docker registry.